|

 Handmade

 All Sali guitars are hand made.
-In order not to damage

-hand working is the only logical option.
 Each instrument is an

 unique product, usually made for a known customer.
 Because one